Saturday, December 31, 2011

 perform the actual process of determining prices.

-By default, ATG Commerce can perform dynamic pricing for the following types of pricing object:
+default, ATG Commerce can perform dynamic pricing for the following

 • Items.
 Each item has a list price that can be specified in the listPrice property of the Product Catalog repository.(Note that an “item” is a CommerceItem, which represents a quantity of a SKU or a product).